kevinychen/project-euler/README.md

 This repository requires Java 8+.

-For IntelliJ, run `./gradlew idea` and open the project.
+For IntelliJ, run `./gradlew idea` and open the project, or use the native Gradle integration.

 For Eclipse, run `./gradlew eclipse` and then import "Existing Projects into Workspace".
 You will also need to setup [Lombok](https://projectlombok.org/setup/eclipse).